What Happens When You Sign an Online Consumer Contract? Understanding the Fine Print

 The Effect of Tax Laws on Commercial Real Estate

-Recently the Supreme Court decided the case South Dakota v.
-Wayfair, Inc., in which they addressed whether remote sellers of goods and services can be required to collect and remit sales taxes imposed by the consumer’s State.[1]
 According to S. 106, 2016 Leg.
 Assembly, 91st Sess.
-(S. D. 2016) [hereinafter “the Act”], remote sellers are required to collect and remit sales tax to the State in which the goods are sold.[2]
-Plaintiff, the State of South Dakota, filed of an injunction requiring respondents to register for licenses to collect and remit sales tax.[3]
-Respondents Wayfair, Overstock.com, Inc., and Newegg, online merchants selling goods such as furniture and electronics, moved for summary arguing that the Act is unconstitutional.[4]
-The Supreme Court granted certiorari to determine how to interpret precedent cases “in light of current economic realities.”[5]
+(S. D. 2016) [hereinafter “the Act”], remote sellers must collect and remit sales tax to the state in which the goods are sold.[2]
+Consequently, the State of South Dakota filed for an injunction requiring respondents to register for licenses to collect and remit sales tax.[3]

 Wayfair, online shopping | Tax and Commercial Real Estate | The Effect of Tax Laws on Commercial Real Estate